Welcome to Year 1

 PSHE

-In Year 1, children will learn about how to keep themselves safe in different situations.
+In Year 1, children will continue their learning about how to keep themselves safe in different situations.
 They will begin by exploring the role of adults in and out of school and thinking about who they can go to for help.
 The children will learn what to do if they get lost and how to make an emergency phone call, understanding what an emergency is.

 The class will explore appropriate contact with others, how to stay safe with everyday substances, and how to be safe at home.
 They will also learn about the different people in the community who help keep us safe, such as police officers, firefighters, and lifeguards.